rmgk/ecoop18-fault-tolerant-examples/Todolist/readme.md

 ## Running

 You need to install sbt beforehand.
-Last tested using sbt 0.13.15.
+Last tested using sbt 1.1.6.
-Sbt will then download the correct versions of scala, rescala, rescalatags and scalajs-dom, see build.sbt for required versions.
+Sbt will then download the correct versions of scala, rescala, rescalatags and their dependencies, see build.sbt for required versions.

 Run with: